Panago

-Panago is a privately held Canadian pizza delivery and takeout chain with approximately 200 locations across six provinces.
-It was founded in 1986 by the Rooke Family.
+Panago is a privately held Canadian pizza delivery and takeout chain with about 200 locations across six provinces.
+It was founded in 1986 by the Rooke family.
 Panago is a franchise business with each location being franchisee-owned and operated.
-In 2015, Panago generated over 150 million dollars in sales.
+In 2015 Panago generated over C$150 million in sales.

 History

-The first three stores opened in 1986 in Abbotsford, British Columbia, and operated under the brand "Panagopoulos," which is the name the chain grew under, until it was rebranded as "Panago" in 2000.
-Panago has a strong presence in British Columbia, which has 96 locations followed by 68 locations in Alberta.
-Other stores in operation include eight in Saskatchewan, four in Manitoba, 22 in Ontario and one in Newfoundland.
+The first three stores opened in 1986 in Abbotsford, British Columbia, and operated under the brand "Panagopoulos 2 for 1 Pizza Place".
+The chain's name was soon shortened to "Panagopoulos Pizza Place", then later to "Panagopoulos", and then finally to "Panago" in 2000.

 The Panago head office is in Abbotsford and there is a regional office in Downtown Toronto.
-Current expansion efforts are heavily focused in the province of Ontario.
+By the late 2000s, expansion efforts were heavily focused in the province of Ontario.
 The first urban Toronto location opened at Bay and Gerrard in April 2007.
-According to the company, further expansion is planned for the Greater Toronto Area.

-Panago currently has two customer contact centres located in Abbotsford and New Westminster, servicing calls from all stores.